OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-104.md

 ## Psalm 104:27

 > They all depend on You
-> To provide them with their sustenance at the right time.
+> They wait for their food to be given in time.

 ## Psalm 104:28